-General theorem provers, such as HOL [5], may consider the full behavior of programs but are often slow and not fully automated.
-Tools such as ESC [12] and LCLint [15] consider memory errors among other undesirable behaviors but usually ignore data structure invariants or only support a few predefined properties.
-Also, they trade soundness or completeness for efficiency and hence may flag false errors or miss actual errors.
+General theorem provers, such as HOL [5], may consider the full behavior of programs but are slow and not fully automated.
+Tools such as ESC [12] and LCLint [15] consider memory errors among other undesirable behaviors but usually ignore data structure invariants.
+Also, they trade soundness for efficiency and hence may flag false errors.